Step into the past and experience the richness of our local history, preserved through artifacts, photographs, documents, and engaging stories.

 Founder Member $10,000

-Members are invited to participate in occasional outings and organized events like our annual banquet.
+Members are invited to participate in outings and organized events, such as our annual banquet.
 This photo shows members on a boat tour of Green Lake, led by local historian and yacht captain Mike Lehner.

 Follow us on Facebook!

-Click the "Follow" button on the right, and make sure to "like" and share our posts to help us reach more local history lovers.
+Click the "Follow" button and make sure to "like" and share our posts to help us reach more local history lovers.

 Having trouble seeing our Facebook page?